 (ETA: Only 4 percent of practicing physicians in 2016 are African-American, most graduating from HBSUs.
 Only 2 percent of nation’s physicians are female African-Americans.
-Female physicians now make up 34 percent of the whole physician population, but are but still underpaid compared with men (64 cents for every dollar a man earns).
-Overall population of US (now) is 15 percent black (1913, US Census Bureau).)
+Female physicians now make up 34 percent of the whole physician population, but are still underpaid compared with men (64 cents for every dollar a man earns).
+Overall population of US (now) is 15 percent black (2013, US Census Bureau).)

 Back to Crumpler: Crumpler was a remarkable woman and this is thought to be the very first medical text by any African-American author.

 was getting her medical education as a “doctress” (as the title says).
 How very

 1860 – Crumpler graduates from the medical college as a “doctress”.

-- 1863: US Emancipation Proclamation (meant that slaves were now free in the Southern/Confederate States).
+1863: US Emancipation Proclamation (meant that slaves were now free in the Southern/Confederate States).

 1865 – US 13th Amendment ended slavery in all states.
 Establishment of Freedman Bureau (agency to help millions of black slaves and poor whites in the South after Civil War.)
 (Actually, Crumpler and her hub moved to Virginia to work for the bureau and “more than 30,000 colored” after the war.)

 1868 – 14th Amendment secured American citizenship for African-Americans.

 1870 – 15th Amendment secured voting rights for African-Americans (on paper)